CosmosGithub/SnowGlobe.github.io/README.md

-# The offiCial repository for the Snowmod website.
+# The official repository for the Snowmod website.